The Bethe Ansatz as a Quantum Circuit: Introduction

 In parallel, the quantum computing community pursued the construction of efficient quantum circuits to prepare many body wavefunctions on quantum computers, taking advantage of the exact solutions derived for models such as the XY and Ising models.
-This was achieved through the mapping of these models to free fermions \cite{Verstraete_2009,CerveraLierta2018exactisingmodel}.
+This was achieved either by the mapping of these models to free fermions~\cite{Verstraete_2009,CerveraLierta2018exactisingmodel} or by the elaboration on spin variables directly~\cite{Kivlichan18}.
 However, the challenge of determining how to construct quantum circuits for models that involve interactions remains.
 In this work, we directly address this problem.
-We do so by considering a highly pertinent question: could the Bethe ansatz, which describes interacting models, be adapted to the newly introduced quantum computers? \cite{Nepomechie21}.
-Among the reasons behind this inquiry is the potential to compute traditionally inaccessible quantities via measurement, such as correlation functions with arbitrary ranges and higher orders \cite{Balazs2017}.
+We do so by considering a highly pertinent question: could the Bethe ansatz, which describes interacting models, be adapted to the newly introduced quantum computers?~\cite{Nepomechie21}.
+Among the reasons behind this inquiry is the potential to compute traditionally inaccessible quantities via measurement, such as correlation functions with arbitrary ranges and higher orders~\cite{Balazs2017}.
 This might lead to a quantum advantage within this particular framework, which could be implemented in the currently available quantum computers.
+It is worth noting that low-energy states of integrable gapped spin chains can be prepared with MPS efficiently~\cite{Cirac09,Orus13,Cirac21,Malz23}.
+However, both highly excited states of gapped spin chains and general states of ungapped integrable spin chains are out of reach for classical simulatability.

-Progress in this direction was made in \cite{VanDyke21,VanDyke22}, where an algorithm to prepare eigenstates of the XXZ model was introduced.
+Progress in this direction was made in~\cite{VanDyke21,VanDyke22}, where an algorithm to prepare eigenstates of the XXZ model was introduced.
 The algorithm complexity was polynomial in both the number of $T$ gates and circuit depth.
-However, its probabilistic nature resulted in the success rate to diminish exponentially \cite{Li22}.
+However, its probabilistic nature resulted in the success rate to diminish exponentially~\cite{Li22}.
 Its applicability was moreover confined to real valued solutions of the Bethe equations, which presented a significant limitation.

 A different pathway for creating a quantum circuit linked to the Bethe ansatz was introduced in~\cite{Sopena22}, by using its algebraic representation.
 In contrast to the previously discussed approach rooted in the original plane wave ansatz, this alternative method leverages viewing the ABA as an MPS.
 Consequently, it could be transformed into a quantum circuit using conventional techniques from the field of tensor networks.
 The resulting circuit, termed Algebraic Bethe Circuit (ABC), offer the advantages of being deterministic and applicable to any solution, whether real or complex, of the Bethe equations.